GoogleCloudPlatform/community/tutorials/kube-mqtt/index.md

 ## Build the bridge manager container

 For Mosquitto, you will use the default published container from Docker.
-Note that you will need another container in the deployment which manages the credentials that allow the bridge to connect to GCP.
+Note that you will need another container in the deployment that manages the credentials that allow the bridge to connect to Google Cloud Platform (GCP).

     cd refresher-container
     gcloud builds submit --tag gcr.io/$PROJECT/refresher .